What does success look like for you?

 Level 4 – Business Metrics (Identify Metrics & Track Data)

-The intention here is to demonstrate, the return on the investment in the program through ‘bottom line’ business benefits and quantifiable changes in organisational performance.
-Directly attributing training and development improvements to outcomes in service performance is always difficult to achieve due to the complexity and number of other variables that influence overall organisational results.
-However, with context in consideration, sample metrics could be; Retention/Attrition, Engagement, Promotion, Quality Controls, Operational Outputs, Efficiencies & Cost Savings, Increase in Outputs/Service/Sales.
+The intention here is to demonstrate the return on the investment of the program through ‘bottom line’ business benefits and quantifiable changes in organisational performance.
+With context in consideration, sample metrics could be; Retention/Attrition, Engagement, Promotion, Quality Controls, Operational Outputs, Efficiencies & Cost Savings, Increase in Outputs/Service/Sales.